user202729/plover-sqlite-dictionary/README.md

    Use the "New dictionary" feature in Plover to create one, or "Save dictionary as..." feature to convert from other dictionary formats.

+   **Note**:

-   Note: the file size is larger than the size of a JSON dictionary.
+   * The file size is larger than the size of a JSON dictionary.
+   * When an entry in the file on the disk is changed, it's automatically updated into Plover.
+   * When the dictionary is deleted on disk, attempt to modify the dictionary in Plover will cause "attempt to write a readonly database" error.
+   * It's possible to have additional columns for auxiliary entries, as long as the dictionary is read-only.

 * JSON: stored as plain JSON file on disk. `.jssql` extension.